Child Safety and Wellbeing Policy

 School leadership will maintain records of the above processes.

-To further embed a culture of child safety, TC’s dedicated Child Safe officers are the Mental Health Practitioner and Assistant Principal – Community and Wellbeing.
+To further embed a culture of child safety, Templestowe College’s dedicated Child Safe officers are the Mental Health Practitioner and the Assistant Principal – Community and Wellbeing.
 Both can discuss Child Safety information with families and students (via assemblies) and ensure that all staff have opportunities for professional development.

 Specific child safety responsibilities: